Bridging Sensor Gaps via Attention Gated Tuning for Hyperspectral Image Classification: Experiments

 \subsection{Experiments on homogeneous and heterogeneous HSI datasets}

-To further validate the effectiveness of our method and investigate the influence of homogeneity and heterogeneity on tuning experiments, we conducted two sets of experiments on Indian pines, Salinas, Pavia University and Pavia Center.
-The first two datasets are homogeneous datasets captured by AVRIS.
-The last two datasets are homogeneous datasets captured by ROSIS.
-In the first experiment set, the foundational model was pretrained on the Salinas dataset.
-Subsequently, it was fine-tuned on the Indian Pines and Pavia University datasets respectively, under three distinct configurations: 25, 50, and 75 training samples settings.

-The experimental results are depicted in the form of radar charts in Figure~\ref{fig:tf_lidar}, from which we can see that:
+To further validate the effectiveness of the proposed method and investigate the influence of homogeneity and heterogeneity on tuning experiments, we conducted two sets of experiments on the Indian Pines, Salinas, Pavia University, and Pavia Center datasets.
+The first two datasets, Indian Pines and Salinas, are homogeneous and captured by AVIRIS, while the last two, Pavia University and Pavia Center, are homogeneous and captured by ROSIS.
+In the first set of experiments, the basic model was pretrained on the Salinas dataset and fine-tuned on the Indian Pines and Pavia University datasets under three configurations: 25, 50, and 75 training samples per class.
+The experimental results depicted in the radar charts in Fig.~\ref{fig:tf_lidar} show that:

-\begin{itemize} \item \textbf{SDT consistently enhances performance across all settings.} Whether in a homogenous or heterogeneous scenario, employing SDT consistently leads to a significant improvement in accuracy, which once again proves the effectiveness of our SDT strategy.
+\begin{itemize} \item \textbf{AGT boosts performance across all the experimental settings.} Whether in a homogeneous or heterogeneous scenario, employing AGT consistently leads to a significant improvement in accuracy, which once again proves the effectiveness of our attention-gated strategy.

-\item \textbf{Transfer between homogenous datasets holds more advantages compared to transfer between heterogeneous datasets.} In LWNet~\cite{2019Hyperspectral}, the transfer experiments reveal that regardless of whether it is a heterogeneous or homogeneous scenario, using Salinas pretraining yields better results compared to using Pavia pretraining.
-The reason behind this is that the Salinas dataset exhibits a greater diversity of samples, which contributes to the model's enhanced generalization ability.
-Differring from this, in our case, the advantage of transferring between homogenous datasets is more pronounced.
-As shown in the experiments conducted on the Pavia University dataset, even though Pavia Center contains only ten classes and has less sample diversity compared to Salinas with 16 classes, the advantage of pretraining on Pavia Center becomes more obvious on Pavia University due to their homogeneity.
+\item \textbf{Transferring between homogeneous datasets offers more advantages than transferring between heterogeneous datasets.} Even Pavia Center dataset contains only ten classes and has less sample diversity compared to Salinas dataset with 16 classes, the advantages of \textit{Pavia Center$\rightarrow$Pavia University} tuning are more obvious than \textit{Salinas$\rightarrow$Pavia University} tuning.
+This phenomenon shows that when fine tuning transformer models, the similarity between pretrain and target datasets is likely to be important than the diversity of the pretrain dataset itself.
+This differs from previous experiences with fine tuning ConvNets.
+Researchers~\cite{2019Hyperspectral} found that for ConvNets, the diversity of the pretrain data is more important than its homogeneity.
+We speculate this is because transformers learn dependencies between pixels in the dataset, while ConvNets learn static filter parameters from the data.
+Therefore, fine tuning transformers requires higher homogeneity between pretrain and fine tuning data.

 \end{itemize}